 About Mercy Home for Boys & Girls

-Mercy Home for Boys & Girls has been a solution for kids in crisis since 1887.
-Through its residential, aftercare, and mentoring programs, Mercy Home offers a safe home, emotional healing, education, and life-changing opportunities for more than 700 young people every year.
+Mercy Home for Boys & Girls (www.mercyhome.org) has been a solution for kids in crisis since 1887.
+It offers a safe home, emotional healing, education, and life-changing opportunities for young people and members of their families.
 It gives children who have suffered abuse, neglect, poverty and even abandonment the therapeutic, academic and vocational support they need to heal from the traumas of their pasts and build success for their futures.
-Mercy Home is 100% privately funded and operates at three locations in Chicago – a home for boys in the West Loop neighborhood, a home for girls in Beverly, and a home for AfterCare residents in South Shore.
+Mercy Home is almost entirely donor funded and operates at two locations in Chicago – a campus for boys in the West Loop and a campus for girls in Beverly-Morgan Park.